siddug/siddug.github.io/_posts/2015-01-11-hikeAthon.md

 * ### Interests

 The trails with FB API failed us from retrieving user interests.
-WE expected to predict user interest from the apps he installed on the phone.
+We expected to predict user interest from the apps he installed on the phone.
 But non-rooting and base data unavailability made us scrap that idea.

 What more can we learn form the user?
 Browser history.
 Each site has a title and many sites has the site information or tags in the title itself.
-(Like a number of sports sites have cricket/sports in their title) Using this info and ranking the words, we presented top ten sites user visited and top ten title words (the words from the titles of sites he visits).
+(Ex: many sports sites have cricket/sports in their title) Using this info and ranking the words, we presented top ten sites user visited and top ten title words (the words from the titles of sites he visits).

 <hr>

 That completed our project and the hack and won us the third position in the competition.
+What next?
+May be predicting the mood of the user?
+Ping me if you have any ideas on this.

 Happy coding :)